 Inside, along with ambient LED lighting running along all corners, you get a fabric covered smart wall which has integrated storage compartments and shelves.
 The angled clean lines of the lockers add a further futuristic ambience.

-The Azur 500EU comes with plenty of storage, with kitchen drawers in particular that will take even large pots and pans.
+The Azur 500EU comes with plenty of storage, ideal for packing all of those caravan essentials.
+The kitchen drawers, in particular, will take even large pots and pans.

-This is certainly a caravan that’s been designed with new ideas and features that make it one of the most innovative caravans of 2023.
+This is certainly a caravan that’s been designed with new ideas and features that made it one of the most innovative caravans of 2023 in our opinion.

 Swift Basecamp 3